marcoferrer/kroto-plus/README.md

 ```

 #### Current Limitations
 1. Overloads are currently only being generated for unary rpc calls.
-Support for other rpc method type will be added in the future.
+Support for other rpc method types will be added in the future.

 ### Mock Service Generator

 This module generates mock implementations of proto service definitions.
 This is useful for orchestrating a set of expected responses for unit testing methods that rely on rpc calls.
+1. If no responses are added to the response queue then the mock service will return the default instance of the response type.
  ```kotlin
 @Test fun `Test Unary Response Queue`(){